-In this module we will discuss hair products and their effect on our health including methods to mitigate the risks as well as safer product options.
+In this module we will discuss cosmetics and their effect on our health including FDA warnings and federal law.
+We will discuss some of the chemical additives in cosmetics as well as some adverse effects cosmetics may have on our bodies.